princefishthrower/chrisfrew.in/src/pages/welp-i-did-it-i-quit/index.md

 \*\*\*Note: this post is mirrored on my Medium: https://medium.com/@frewin.christopher/welp-i-did-it-24505dff1bd1

+## Welp.

 I quit my full-time job.

-Most of the time about things like this, all you here is the same old tune:
+Most of the time about major life decisions like this, all you here is the same old tune:

 > Don't do this don't do this don't do this.